How to Have a Stress-Free and Organized Christmas.

 Do you have items tucked away that you could sell for extra Christmas cash?
 This truly is a way to accomplish two tasks at once.
 You’re not only adding to your Christmas budget, you are prepping your home for the influx of guests.

-For more ideas check out 6 Ways to Make Some Christmas Cash.
+RELATED: 6 Ways to Make Some Christmas Cash

 Now let’s be honest, there’s no way to be a 100% prepared for holiday travel.
 There are a few factors completely out of our control like Mother Nature and airline delays.
 Just do the best that you can and make the most of every situation.
 Here are some tips to stay organized for those travel plans.

 Double check the local weather.
 Do this before packing, or you may find yourself doing it all over again.
 Yes, I speak from experience.

 Create a packing list.
 I normally write out what each family member will need for the trip.
 If you have children who can pick their own outfits, it’s definitely easier.
 We lay everything out and pack once we’ve double checked that we have everything on the list.

 Organize your identification and tickets.
 Traveling is stressful enough as it is.
 Keeping all your necessary travel documents where you can easily find them will save you time and prevent the eye rolls from the excessively long line behind you.